javiergatto/udacity/README.md

-# TF-IDF Example with Jupyter Notebook!
+# TF-IDF Example with Jupyter Notebook

 ## Build and Run the Application